 Just as in Jamaica, you HAVE to stop for a coffee in Vietnam as well.
 Hot or cold, white or black, strong or sweet – it doesn't matter.
 The coffee is crazy good in Vietnam.
 In fact, Vietnam is the biggest coffee exporter in the world.
 In HCMC, coffee shops are a huge part of the city's culture.
 The deep-roasted Trung Nguyen is the most popular local brand, but even the cheap coffee from a street vendor is excellent.

 If you dare, step up your coffee game and try a yogurt coffee, egg coffee or a coffee smoothie.
-A thing to look out for in Ho Chi Minh City is also Sinh tố sapoche (coffee blended with the topical fruit sapodilla).
+A thing to look out for in Ho Chi Minh City is also Sinh tố sapoche (coffee blended with the tropical fruit sapodilla).

 8. Take a rooftop swim at The Myst Dong Khoi

 We stayed at the gorgeous hotel The Myst Dong Khoi in District 1.
-The location is hard to beat, but what made the stay even more special is the rooftop pool with a mesmerizing view over the city.
+The location is hard to beat, but what made the stay even more special is the rooftop pool with a mesmerizing view of the city.
 I mean, what better way to start or end the day than with a swim in this inviting water?

 It's worth staying here at least one night just for the pool and the views!
 The excellent location, jacuzzi on the balcony, amazing food buffet, and beautiful rooms are a bonus.